Updated June 22, 2020.

 You might need three pair of shoes for different occasions: sneakers for walking around, water shoes for the ocean, sandals for an evening out to dinner or a show.
 You will not need 15 pair of shoes.
 Ever.

 You should pack one pair of extra pants.
-You won’t need 8 pair of pants, no matter how long your trip!
+You won’t need 8 pair of pants, no matter where you go or how long your trip!

 It’s a good idea to take a black top with you, since black goes with everything and doesn’t show stains too much.
 You do not need more than one black shirt!

 You see what I’m getting at?
 Take a good, honest look at your clothes before you pack them, then put some back.
-A good rule of thumb is to bring half the clothes you think you’ll need, so put half of it away.
-And then put a couple more things back!
+A good rule of thumb is to bring half the clothes you think you’ll need, so put half of it back in your closet!
+And then put a couple more things back, too.

 Are you ready to go minimalist?
 Tell me below!